INTRANSIT is an 8-year research centre (2019-2026) funded by the Research Council of Norway.

 INTRANSIT is hosted by the TIK Centre for Technology, Innovation and Culture at the University of Oslo, and is carried out in collaboration with:

-User partners and collaboration
+User partners and stakeholder board

 The main user partners in INTRANSIT are: